The Alliance offers publications to faculty, staff and physicians-in-training.

 This book can be purchased on Amazon in print or Kindle format.
 Discounts are available for bulk print orders (more than 10 copies).
 Please contact email@example.com for more information.

-Released in 2014, the guidebook is downloadable in Adobe Acrobat format.
+Released in 2021, the Guide is downloadable in Adobe Acrobat format.

 A Textbook for Combined Internal Medicine-Pediatrics Residency Training Programs is the first of its kind—a hands on resource designed for both med-peds and categorical program faculty and staff covering the gamut of challenges faced by combined training programs.